How to Create an Intent Adapter using Router's CCIF

 Open your terminal and create a project directory:

-mkdir my-intent-adapter
+mkdir my-intent-adapter cd my-intent-adapter

 Initialize a Node.js project: